-- Allow applications to be edited or updated as needed, instead requiring a new application each time a change is needed. - Seek a legislative amendment to allow farmers to use a shot gun and/or bow when utilizing a depredation permit. - Update the automated check-in system currently used for the hunting season, to also allow farmers to check in deer taken on depredation permits. - Clarify what qualifies as proper disposal of carcasses. - Strengthen communication between the agricultural community and law enforcement to ensure all rules and regulations are clear and enforced uniformly.
+- Allow applications to be edited or updated as needed, instead requiring a new application each time a change is needed. - Seek a regulatory change by the Division of Fish and Wildlife to allow farmers to use a shot gun and/or bow when utilizing a depredation permit, eliminating the need for two different permits. - Update the automated check-in system currently used for the hunting season, to also allow farmers to check in deer taken on depredation permits. - Clarify what qualifies as proper disposal of carcasses. - Strengthen communication between the agricultural community and law enforcement to ensure all rules and regulations are clear and enforced uniformly. - Issue black bear permits earlier where past damage is documented so bears can be taken before corn is too tall for safe and effective shooting.
+Bear depredation permits should be valid for 12 months.